 The first mention of the area Ken Wood, after which this street is named, came in 1543 as Canewood.
 Within a century this had mutated into Caen Wood before settling on Ken Wood in 1741.
+For a time it was thought that it was named after Reginald Kentwode (died October 8, 1441) a dean and chapter of St Paul’s Cathedral, a position he held from January 20, 1421 until his death who had previously been an archdeacon of London and a prebend of Totenhale.
 However one of London’s leading place name experts says the original meaning has been lost: “Forms suggesting an association with Caen [a region in Normandy] do not occur until the seventeenth century, and a derivation from the surname Kentwode is not supported by any early spellings of the place-name”.
 David Mills in A Dictionary of London Place Names says it could possibly mean the wood of the canons because it belonged to the Prior of Holy Trinity, Aldgate, a house of Augustinian canons.
 The later spelling of Caen Wood, he suggests, was influenced by the French place name.